Student Travel Planning 101 - Why You Should Go and How to Get Ready

 - Travel Health and Safety for Women

-Where to Go - Student Travel Destinations
+Choosing Student Travel Destinations

 So, you know you want to go on a backpacking, student travel adventure -- where to?
 Some countries and continents are perennial student favorites, like Latin America and Europe, and some are must-stops on the backpacker trail, like Southeast Asia.
 Australia is about to become a truly happening place, since US students can now work down under.
 Look into a few place ideas, or look more deeply into a few places.

-Volunteer?
+Choosing What to Do: Volunteer?
 Work?
 Study?
 Play?

 Start with making the most basic decisions: what do you want to do?
 Volunteer abroad or at home?
 Study abroad?
 Work abroad?
 If you're just planning to play around the planet, decisions are easier... like where do you want to go?